 Effective Area Viewer is a web-based tool that displays the on-axis Effective Area provided for proposal planning and allows comparison with versions from previous cycles.

-PSF Viewer is a web-based tool that displays the PSF (Point Spread Function) (see http://cxc.harvard.edu/cgi-bin/build_viewer.cgi?psf )
+PSF Viewer is a web-based tool that displays the PSF (Point Spread Function) (see http://cxc.harvard.edu/cgi-bin/build_viewer.cgi?psf ).

 All of these tools have web interfaces linked into the Proposer pages.
 Command-line (non-web) versions that have additional features are also available for several tools.
 For example, command line versions of Precess, Colden, Dates allow for a list of input parameters in a text file.

-The command-line versions of these tools are distributed with CIAO.
+The command-line versions of these tools are distributed with CIAO (see Section 6.2.4).
 Chandra users with CIAO installed can run these routines in the same way as all other CIAO tools (CLI tool names: prop_colden, prop_dates, prop_precess, and obsvis).
 Standard CIAO helpfiles are available.

 6.2.2 Software Helpfiles and Proposal Threads